Bert Black

 “I believe in thoroughly investigating a client’s case and digging into the evidence to master the details.
 This approach often results in finding contradictions in the defense that can be exploited during negotiations or at trial.
 I work on employment cases because I believe companies often treat employees unfairly, and as the grandson of a UAW organizer I want to fight back.
 I work on product liability cases because if it were not for lawyers pushing for victims’ rights many products (especially pharmaceutical products) would be unconscionably dangerous and risky.”

-Bert has been focusing on employment cases for the last decade, but in the past has represented both plaintiffs and defendants in environmental pollution and products liability matters, as well as corporate governance, securities fraud, and bankruptcy litigation.
+Bert has been focusing on employment cases for more than 15 years, but in the past has represented both plaintiffs and defendants in environmental pollution and products liability matters, as well as corporate governance, securities fraud, and bankruptcy litigation.
 His corporate law experience comes in handy when negotiating employment contracts and addressing questions about executive compensation.

 Bert was originally admitted to practice law in Maryland and also has practiced in Georgia and Texas.
 He moved to Minnesota in 2005.
 He has argued several cases before U.S. Courts of Appeal, and briefed cases for the U.S. Supreme Court.